haiqu/nanos-bitsquare/WINDOWS.md

 ### Install Blue Loader

-To build the application we need to first add a virtual environment to the machine.
+To install the application we need to first add a virtual environment to the machine.

 - Open `C:\Users\<yourname>\nanos-bitsquare` in Git Gui and open a Git Bash shell.
 - Reference: https://github.com/LedgerHQ/blue-loader-python (for procedure)